Libby (Lost)

-Elizabeth "Libby" Smith is a fictional character on the ABC drama television series Lost, which chronicles the lives of over forty people after their plane crashes on a remote island somewhere in the South Pacific.
+Libby is a fictional character on the ABC drama television series Lost, which chronicles the lives of over forty people after their plane crashes on a remote island somewhere in the South Pacific.
 She is played by American actress Cynthia Watros.
-The character is introduced as a member of the tail section survivors in the second season episode "Everybody Hates Hugo", together with Bernard, and she ends her role as a "living character" in the episode "?".
-Reception towards the character is generally positive, especially after her death, although controversy exists as Watros was charged with and pled guilty to driving under the influence while filming the show.
+The character is introduced as a member of the tail section survivors in the second season episode "Everybody Hates Hugo", together with Bernard, and she ends her role as a living character in the episode "?".

+After one posthumous flashback appearance in the Season 2 finale “Live Together, Die Alone”, she makes three further non-standard appearances as an apparition and bardo-like entity.
+Her backstory remains unresolved.
+Watros was intended to appear in two further episodes in the fourth season designed to resolve her character's backstory (after cameoing as a ghost).
+Due to the 2007–08 Writers Guild Strike, those appearances were postponed to the sixth and final season, albeit in a different format.

+Reception towards the character is generally positive, especially after her death.
 Her given name, Elizabeth, was revealed in the season 2 episode “Live Together, Die Alone”.
+A 2009 San Diego Comic-Con panel video listed her surname as "Smith", though this is never mentioned on-screen.

-Libby appeared in twenty-four episodes, twenty-one of them in the second season, one in the fourth, and twice in season six in "Everybody Loves Hugo" and the finale.
-As of the end of the third season, she is the only main character not to have a centric episode that details her past, though a brief flashback at the end of the episode "Dave" is shown from her point of view.
-She was supposed to return during the third season, but, did not.
+She is one of four main characters to never receive a flashback centric episode dedicated to the character (the others being Ilana Verdansky, Frank Lapidus, and Charlotte Lewis), though the character has a brief flashback at the end of the episode "Dave" shown from her point of view.

 Prior to the crash

 Little is known about Libby's life prior to the island.
 She states in "The Other 48 Days" that she visited Vermont, where she broke her leg in a skiing accident, and she attended medical school for a year before dropping out to become a clinical psychologist.

-It was shown in "Live Together, Die Alone" before she ends up on the island, she meets Desmond (played by Henry Ian Cusick) at a café.
+As shown in "Live Together, Die Alone", she meets Desmond (played by Henry Ian Cusick) at a café before she arrives on the island.
 There, she tells him that she is from Newport Beach, California, and when she learns about his intention to join a sailing race, she decides to donate her sailboat Elizabeth, a gift given to her and named after her by her late husband David.
 She also stayed in the Santa Rosa Mental Institution, a place whose patients include Hurley (Jorge Garcia), as well as Emily Locke, John Locke's (Terry O'Quinn) mother.
 Prior to boarding the Oceanic flight, she intervenes during an argument between Mr. Eko (Adewale Akinnuoye-Agbaje) and Charlotte Malkin (Brooke Mikey Anderson) in "?".